Kentucky Boat Registration Fees, April Renewal & Title Rules (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operation on public waterways after purchase.
+Timing note: Before operation on public waterways

 4